bbauska/W3Cx-5of5/README.md

 15. }
 </pre>

-The important part is located in *lines 8-12*: the Howler library is to be used like this: sound = new Howl({&#41;}); The part between the { and } is an object.
+The important part is located in <i>lines 8-12</i>: the Howler library is to be used like this: sound = new Howl({&#41;}); The part between the { and } is an object.
 The url&apos;s property is an array with at least one
 element: the URL of the sound we want to use, located on remote servers.